fgr-araujo/vue-shortkey/README.md

 #### Integrating with Nuxt

+## Nuxt doesn't support Vue3 yet, use the original package for NuxtJS.

-Create `/plugins/vue-shortkey.js` and add the following to it
+Create `/plugins/vue3-shortkey.js` and add the following to it

 ```javascript
 import Vue from 'vue'